sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/PCA.rst

-PCA
+Principal Component Analysis
 ====
-PCA (Principal Component Analysis) is a technique used to reduce the dimensionality of a dataset by transforming the data into a new set of linearly uncorrelated variables called principal components.
+Principal Component Analysis (PCA) is a technique used to reduce the dimensionality of a dataset by transforming the data into a new set of linearly uncorrelated variables called principal components.
 The goal of PCA is to identify patterns in the data, such as directions of maximum variance, and to project the data onto a lower-dimensional subspace that captures most of the variation in the original data.

-The basic steps of PCA are as follows:
+The key steps involved in PCA are as follows:

 * **Standardize the data**: The first step is to standardize the data by subtracting the mean and dividing by the standard deviation, so that all the features are on the same scale.
 * **Compute the covariance matrix**: The next step is to compute the covariance matrix of the standardized data.
 The covariance matrix is a square matrix that contains the pairwise covariances between the features.